How to Add Picture Frame Molding to Your Walls

 Finally, Time to Paint!

 Hooray, finally time to paint!
-The paint in this room is the color “Tarrytown Green”, by Benjamin Moore, and I’ve always loved it!
-I went with the exact same color and finish (eggshell) for the molding.
+The paint color in this room is the color “Tarrytown Green” (in an eggshell finish), by Benjamin Moore, and I’ve always loved it!
+I went with the exact same wall color and finish (eggshell) for the molding.
+I grabbed my paint supplies and got right to work.

 I wasn’t sure if I would have to paint the entire wall for every coat, so I started by just painting the molding.
 I painted two coats on the molding and then for the third coat, I painted the entire wall.
 This worked out beautifully.